ceciliomichael/budgetzero/README.md

 Given the licensing terms, direct contributions (i.e., pull requests) are not accepted at this time.

 However, I am open to feedback and suggestions!
-If you have an idea for a new feature, have found a bug, or want to provide feedback on the design, please feel free to open an issue in the [Issues tab](https://github.com/[YOUR_USERNAME]/budgetzero/issues) or reach out to me via the email provided above.
+If you have an idea for a new feature, have found a bug, or want to provide feedback on the design, please feel free to open an issue in the [Issues tab](https://github.com/ceciliomichael/budgetzero/issues) or reach out to me via the email provided above.

 ---

-Crafted with ❤️ by [Your Name]
+Crafted by EchoSphere